 Upgrade your career

 Earn a relevant graduate-level credential to advance your career.

 Transition your career to tech with any background.

 Recent grad?
 Stand out with a masters degree in a high-demand field.

 Design your experience

-Our curriculum was was developed collaboratively to ensure that we provide you with a multidisciplinary education in data science and analytics that leverages the expertise of leading researchers and instructors at the university.
+Our curriculum was developed collaboratively to ensure that we provide you with a multidisciplinary education in data science and analytics that leverages the expertise of leading researchers and instructors at the university.
 You will learn the fundamental concepts and tools of data science and analytics, machine learning, and artificial intelligence (AI), as you refine your professional and leadership skills while developing and applying your technical knowledge and abilities.
 You will be able to use concepts and tools across multiple contexts, industries, and sectors.
 Choose your area of specialization, in either Data Science, Business Analytics, or Health Data Science and Biostatistics.

-You can choose one of two pathways to achieve the Master of Data Science and Analytics degree; study full-time through the direct-entry pathway (12 to 16 months), or work at your own pace through the part-time, laddered certificate and diploma pathway (4 to 6 years).
+You can choose one of two pathways to achieve the Master of Data Science and Analytics degree; study full-time through the direct-entry pathway (1 year), or work at your own pace through the part-time, laddered certificate and diploma pathway (4 to 6 years).